sparkstudiosalem/Glowforge-Pro/README.md

 # Glowforge-Pro
-Storage of Glowforge-Pro related documents and files
+This is where Glowforge-Pro Related files will be stored in the future